Denis Villeneuve biography

 Date of Birth: October 3, 1967

 Denis Villeneuve is a Canadian director born in Gentilly near Trois-Rivières in Quebec.
 Although he initially began studying for a career in science, he abandoned that to pursue his love of filmmaking, and enrolled in film study at Université du Quebec à Montréal.
 His younger brother, Martin Villeneuve, is also a filmmaker, who directed the sci-fi film Mars et Avril.

 He was selected in January 2011 by Variety as one of the top ten filmmakers to watch, and Incendies went on to win eight awards at the 31st Genie Awards.
 It was named as one of the 10 Best Films of 2011 by The New York Times.

 In February 2015, it was announced Denis would be directing the sequel to 1982’s Blade Runner, taking place several decades after the original.
-Titled Blade Runner 2049, it will be released in 2017 with Harrison Ford reprising his role and co-starring
+Titled Blade Runner 2049, the film hit theaters in 2017 with Harrison Ford reprising his role and co-starring Canadian Ryan Gosling.

 Denis is married to Canadian film and television actress Macha Grenon.